yaricp/eeg-filters/README.md

 # eeg-filters

-Package help you to filter and Analize EEG signals.
+Package help you to filter and analize EEG signals.
 Filter based on Chebyshev filter from scipy.signals

 You can take data from files exported from NeuroExplorer Vesion 4.4 in ASCII format.